St. John’s Lutheran Church, 511 – 523 Race Street, Philadelphia, Pennsylvania (Photo — 1924)

 National Registry for Historic Organs

-As approved by the Board of Directors of the Organ Historical Society, we proudly announce the OHS Historic Pipe Organ Registry.
+As approved by the Board of Directors of the Organ Historical Society, we proudly announce the OHS Historic Pipe Organ Registry (HPOR).
 This new Registry has been created by the OHS to revive an established and revered program to collect thorough documentation of exceptional pipe organs, with the possibility of each submission received being granted a level of significant public recognition according to formal deliberations by the Historic Pipe Organ Registry Review Panel.
 The OHS’s mission is to celebrate the pipe organ through education, research, advocacy, and music and thus to enrich public knowledge, understanding, and appreciation of its place in history and culture.
 This new Registry supports that mission by commemorating historic pipe organs of various ages, styles, and origins, providing recognition across a wide range of classifications.

 Since the inception of the previous Historic Pipe Organ Award program and throughout its various iterations, public perception has been that each citation is a recognition given to an instrument by the OHS.
 While the respective owners bore the responsibility for ensuring that the citations’ criteria remained unchanged, any enforcement of those values sat with the OHS, which was an impractical, unwise, and ineffective system.